 We get a lot of good ideas from you guys (like this one about how to put cheap cutting boards to good use!).
 So just for fun, we've rounded up 18 of the top tips you guys have given us recently.
-Steal some of them for your own kitchen and leave even more tips in the comments.
+Steal some of them for your own kitchen and leave some other tips in the comments.

 1. Use small lidded containers for the junk drawer.